rackerlabs/support-how-to/content/cloud-databases/permissions-matrix-for-cloud-databases.md

 ### Scheduled Backups

-**Note:** Any user calling the scheduled backup operations for Cloud Databases must have access to Cloud Files.
+**Note:** Any user who calls on the scheduled backup operations for Cloud Databases must have access to Cloud Files.

 | Method | API action | Role | Description |
 |-------|---------|---|--------|